-The Company's subsidiaries Stingray Pressure Pumping LLC ("Stingray Pressure Pumping") and Muskie Proppant LLC ("Muskie") are party to a pressure pumping contract and a sand supply contract, respectively, with Gulfport.
+The Company's subsidiaries Stingray Pressure Pumping LLC ("Stingray Pressure Pumping") and Muskie Proppant LLC ("Muskie") were party to a pressure pumping contract and a sand supply contract, respectively, with Gulfport Energy Corporation ("Gulfport").
 On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
+On May 17, 2021, Gulfport emerged from bankruptcy.
 As of November 13, 2020, Gulfport owed the Company approximately \$46.9 million, which included interest charges of \$3.3 million and attorneys' fees of \$1.8 million.
 FASB ASC 326, Financial Instruments-Credit Losses, requires a company to reflect its current estimate of all expected credit losses.
-As a result, the Company recorded reserves on its pre-petition receivables due from Gulfport for products and services, interest and attorneys' fees of \$19.4 million, \$1.4 million and \$1.8 million, respectively, during the year ended December 31, 2020.
+As a result, the Company recorded reserves on its pre-petition receivables due from Gulfport for products and services, interest and attorneys' fees of \$1.4 million and \$1.8 million, respectively, during the year ended December 31, 2020.
 On March 22, 2021, Gulfport listed the Stingray Pressure Pumping and Muskie contracts on its master rejection schedule filed with the bankruptcy court.
-As a result of the rejection of these contracts, the Company recorded reserves on these unliquidated damages as a reduction to revenue of \$27.1 million and to bad debt expense of \$3.8 million.
-Additionally, the Company recorded reserves on these unliquidated damages as a reduction to revenue of \$27.1 million and \$0.5 million, respectively, during the three months ended March 31, 2021.
-The Company had net accounts receivable due from Gulfport totaling \$33.0 million as of March 31, 2021, which is included in "receivables from related parties, net" on the unaudited condensed consolidated balance sheets.
+As a result of the rejection of these contracts, the Company recognized unliquidated damages of approximately \$46.4 million.
+During the six months ended June 30, 2021, the Company recorded reserves on its prepetition products and services and interest receivables of \$6.1 million and \$0.5 million, respectively, during the six months ended June 30, 2021.
+The Company had net accounts receivable due from Gulfport totaling \$33.0 million as of June 30, 2021, which is included in "accounts receivable, net" on the unaudited condensed consolidated balance sheets.
 See Note 3.

 A hearing on the Stingray Pressure Pumping proof of claim against Gulfport subsidiary Gulfport Appalachia, LLC ("Gulfport Appalachia") was held on April 7, 2021.
 The Court issued an interim order on April 22, 2021 that Gulfport Appalachia is not liable to Stingray Pressure Pumping, except with respect for services provided to Gulfport Appalachia from August 31, 2015 to September 30, 2018 under the Master Services Agreement for Pressure Pumping Services ("MSA").
 On April 22, 2021, the Court issued an interim order documenting its finding at the April 7, 2021 hearing related to Gulfport Appalachia.
 The Court's order stated that Gulfport was the debtor entity that Stingray Pressure Pumping could pursue a claim against for all other unpaid amounts for services provided under Stingray Pressure Pumping's MSA with Gulfport and Gulfport Appalachia.
-However, the Court's order made no determination as to Gulfport's liability to Stingray Pressure Pumping pursuant to or arising from the MSA, which remains subject to further proceedings before the Court.
-The net accounts receivable due from Gulfport totaling \$33.0 million as of March 31, 2021, includes \$32.7 million that the Company believes Gulfport Appalachia are jointly liable for under the MSA and subsequent amendments in 2016 and 2018.
+On May 5, 2021, Stingray Pressure Pumping filed a notice of appeal, leave for motion to file appeal and election to proceed in district court.
+On May 10, 2021, the leave for interlocutory appeal was granted by the district court.
+In the April 22, 2021 order, the Court made no determination as to Gulfport's liability to Stingray Pressure Pumping pursuant to or arising from the MSA, which remains subject to further proceedings before the Court.
+These proceedings are currently scheduled for hearing in September 2021.
+The net accounts receivable due from Gulfport totaling \$33.0 million as of June 30, 2021, includes \$32.7 million that the Company believes Gulfport and Gulfport Appalachia are jointly liable for under the MSA and subsequent amendments in 2016 and 2018.
 See Note 18.